 Nexplanon (etonogestrel) is a prescription birth control device that’s used to help prevent pregnancy.
 It comes as an implant that’s inserted in your arm.
 One Nexplanon implant typically lasts up to 3 years.

-Nexplanon is a prescription implant that’s used to help prevent pregnancy.
-It can be used in females* of any age who can become pregnant.
+Nexplanon is a form of birth control used to help prevent pregnancy in people who can become pregnant.

 The active ingredient in Nexplanon is etonogestrel.
 (An active ingredient is what makes a drug work.)
-It belongs to a group of drugs called progestins.
-Nexplanon only comes as a brand-name drug.
-It’s not available in a generic version.
+Nexplanon belongs to a group of drugs called progestins.

-This article describes the dosage of the Nexplanon implant, as well as its strength and how it’s used.
+This article describes the dosage of Nexplanon, as well as its strength and how it’s used.
 To learn more about Nexplanon, see this in-depth article.